gokulnair2001/HTMLSwiftKit/README.md

 ### 1. Create HTML Page

-   Every website have few pages associated with it, lets see how to make a HTMLPage using HTMLKit
+   Every website have few pages associated with it, lets see how to make a HTMLPage using HTMLSwiftKit

+   Create a struct and implement the ```HTMLPage``` protocol, and you are good to start building your page.

 ```swift
    struct FirstPage: HTMLPage {